anam cara = soul friend

 The anam cara is one who trusts in the uniqueness of each person’s true self – the soul – the part of the self hidden underneath layers of fears and false assumptions.
 The anam cara holds a safe space as the true self emerges into awareness.
 And in every step along the way reflects it back to the one emerging.

 That’s the best description of my deepest intention as a transpersonal psychotherapist, but I assure you, I bring my own humanity with me.
 As I do my work, I am clear that I am not the healing agent in the room.
 That intangible ingredient is more loving and wise than I am.
-But what I have experienced over the years is that when two people join for the purposes of connection and healing, in some way that I can’t fully understand, through their relationship, healing is brought to them both.
+But what I have experienced over the years is that when two people join for the purposes of connection and healing, in some way that I can’t fully understand, through that shared intention, healing is brought to them both.

 And the day came when the risk of remaining tight in the bud was more painful than the risk it was to bloom. - Anis Nin